PascalBrus/SAB/README.md

 **by Default sortingOptions will have the upper functions available see [Adding your own Sorting Algorithms](#placeholder) to add more wich are gonna be accessable like above**

 ## MetricsMode

+Metrics Mode is an optional parameter when using sab.
+The default setting of it is set to `metricsMode: default`.

 ### Every option is gonna build opon the last one.
 So default will have every Metric minimal does plus the ones listed below.